sgfortin/ODZ-NOB/README.md

 ### Genome Annotation with Anvi'o
-ODZ NOB genomes, the most abundant oxic SAG, and Nitrospina gracilis
+ODZ NOB genomes, the most abundant oxic SAG, and Nitrospina gracilis were annotated against the NCBI COGs, KEGG kofam, and pfam databases using anvi'o v.
+7.1.

         #!/bin/bash